English Online Dictionary. What means open? What does open mean?

 open (third-person singular simple present opens, present participle opening, simple past and past participle opened)

-- (transitive) To make something accessible or allow for passage by moving from a shut position.
+- (transitive, intransitive) To make or become accessible or clear for passage by moving from a shut position.

 - (transitive, intransitive, engineering, gas and liquid flow, of valve or damper) To move to a position allowing fluid to flow.